 E()-values < 0.001 can reliably be used to infer homology, assuming that the statistical estimates are accurate.
 The two most common causes of statistical problems are low-complexity regions and amino-acid composition bias.
-Low-complexity regions are can be identified using the pseg program [22], and filtered out using the -S option.
-Composition bias rarely produces highly-significiant E()-values, but can cause unrelated sequences to have E()-values between 0.01 and 0.001.
-The FASTA programs offer two shuffle-based strategies for evaluating composition bias; calculating similarity scores for random sequences with the same length and amino acid composition (-z 11 ..
-16),2 and calculating statistical estimates derived from shuffles of the high-scoring sequences (-z 21, 22, 24, 25, 26).
+Low-complexity regions are can be identified using the pseg program [23], and filtered out using the $\neg$ S option.
+Composition bias rarely produces highly-signficiant E()-values, but can cause unrelated sequences to have E()-values between 0.01 and 0.001.
+The FASTA programs offer two shuffle-based strategies for evaluating composition bias; calculating similarity scores for random sequences with the same length and amino acid composition ( $\neg$ z 11 ..
+16), and calculating statistical estimates derived from shuffles of the high-scoring sequences ( $\neg$ z 21, 22, 24, 25, 26).

 When -z 21 ...
 26 shuffles are performed, the FASTA36 programs present two E()-values in the list of high scoring sequences and the alignments; the traditional one based on the library search, and a second E2() value, based on the shuffles of the high scoring sequences. -z 21 ...
-26 shuffles are most useful for evaluating the significance of translated-DNA:protein searches like fastx36.
-Out-of-frame translations can produce cryptic low complexity regions, which are most apparent when the high-scoring sequences are shuffled. -z 21 shuffles are more efficient than individual sequence shuffles, because the set of high scoring sequences is shuffled 500 - 1,000 times, rather than 500 shuffles for each of 50 - 100 high scoring library sequences.
-It is almost as effective, because homologous sequences share similar amino-acid composition.